Differential geometric global smoothings of simple normal crossing complex surfaces with trivial canonical bundle: Introduction

-The first author is mainly responsible for Sections $\ref{sec:Intro}$, $\ref{subsec:geom_SL2C}$--$\ref{subsec:K_X_SNC}$ and $\ref{sec:Smoothing}$, and the second author mainly for Sections $\ref{sec:Intro}$, $\ref{subsec:Friedman}$, $\ref{sec:TypeIIIK3}$ and $\ref{sec:MatchingProb}$.\\
+The first author is mainly responsible for Sections $\ref{sec:Intro}$, $\ref{subsec:geom_SL2C}$--$\ref{subsec:K_X_SNC}$, and $\ref{sec:Smoothing}$, and the second author mainly for Sections $\ref{sec:Intro}$, $\ref{subsec:Friedman}$, $\ref{sec:TypeIIIK3}$, and $\ref{sec:MatchingProb}$.\\

 {\bfseries Acknowledgements.} The authors would like to thank Professor Kento Fujita for allowing us to use his example which is the source of Example $\ref{ex:Fujita}$.
-The second author also thanks to Professors Nam-Hoon Lee and Taro Sano for valuable discussions through e-mails.
+Naoto Yotsutani also thank to Professors Nam-Hoon Lee, Taro Sano, and Yuji Odaka for fruitful discussions through e-mails.
+Finally, we are grateful to the referee for valuable comments which improved the presentation of our manuscript.
 This work was partially supported by JSPS KAKENHI Grant Number $18$K$13406$ and Young Scientists Fund of Kagawa University Research Promotion Program $2021$ (KURPP).